 Cognitive Workers

-Four background goroutines run continuously in MuninnDB.
+Three background goroutines run automatically in MuninnDB.
 They're called "cognitive workers" because they implement the cognitive primitives — memory properties that emerge without any LLM.

 Hebbian Worker